pivotal/docs-tas-adapter/install.md

 ### <a id="custom-ca-registry"></a>(Optional) Configure a Registry With a Custom Certificate Authority

-> **Note** Your Kubernetes cluster nodes and the Tanzu Build Service component of Tanzu Application Platform must also both be configured to trust this Certificate Authority for the registry.
+> **Note:** Your Kubernetes cluster nodes and the Tanzu Build Service component of Tanzu Application Platform must also both be configured to trust this Certificate Authority for the registry.

 To configure Application Service Adapter to trust a registry that has a custom or self-signed certificate authority:

-1. Set the value of the `app_registry_credentials.ca_cert_data` property in the `tas-adapter-values.yml` file with the PEM encoded certificate for the registry's Certificate Authority.
+1. Set the value of the `app_registry_credentials.ca_cert_data` property in the `tas-adapter-values.yml` file with the PEM-encoded certificate for the registry's Certificate Authority.

 ### <a id="experimental-cartographer-integration"></a>(Optional) Configure the Experimental Cartographer Integration

-> **Note** Opting into the experimental Cartographer integration requires a larger set of Tanzu Application Platform packages to be installed.
+> **Note:** Opting into the experimental Cartographer integration requires a larger set of Tanzu Application Platform packages to be installed.
 See [Required components for experimental Cartographer integration](install-prerequisites.md#required-components-cartographer) in _Install Prerequisites_.

 To configure the experimental Cartographer integration: